 Therapists for college students near Boston College

-Hi, I’m Olivia Papakyrikos, MA, LMHC!
-I’m a licensed therapist and mental performance coach dedicated to helping individuals navigate stress, eating disorders, body image, anxiety, life transitions, and sport performance concerns.
+Hi, I’m Olivia Papakyrikos, M.Ed, LMHC!
+I’m a licensed therapist and sport psychology consultant dedicated to helping individuals navigate stress, eating disorders, body image, anxiety, life transitions, and sport performance concerns.
 My private practice, Papakyrikos Therapy & Performance, is based in Boston, MA provides therapy for individuals navigating mental health concerns in addition to providing mental performance consulting to athletes and teams nationwide.
 My approach is supportive, practical and collaborative.
 I value building strong trusting relationships with my clients and creating a warm space where you can make meaningful changes in your life.
 I hope to empower individuals to break through mental barriers, improve overall wellness, and find success in all areas of their lives.
 Together, we focus on understanding what’s driving your stress and building skills for emotional regulation, confidence, and resilience—so college feels more manageable and aligned, not just something to get through.
-I am licensed as a mental health therapist in CT & MA.
+I am licensed as a mental health therapist in MA, CT & FL.
 Let's connect for a 15 minute consultation call to see if it would be a good fit!

 Dr. Andrew Keith is a licensed clinical psychologist practicing in Lexington, Arlington & the Metro West.
 He enjoys working with college students and young adults in particular.
 Dr. Keith's areas of interest include mood, stress, ADHD, Autism Spectrum Disorder, LGBTQ + clients, addiction / substance abuse, emerging adulthood, identify confusion, and conflicts related to major life transitions (graduating high school or college, losses, career choice, romantic relationships, parenthood, young adulthood).
 Dr. Keith provides consultations, as well as brief and ongoing psychotherapy.
 He works in person and remotely.
 In addition to his private practice, Dr. Keith is the lead Psychologist and a part of the administrative team at Arlington Youth Counseling Center (2018 -present).
 He is a former staff member of the Brookline Community Mental Health Center (2014-2018).